microsoft/WhatTheHack/020-LinuxFundamentals/Student/Challenge-09.md

     - Add a new partition with 500MB
     - List and identify in the operating system the partition created
     - Erase partition
-    - Check in operating system that the partition has been removed
+    - Check in the operating system that the partition has been removed
     - Add two new partitions with a native Linux partition (83), one with 500MB and another with 100MB
     - Check in the operating system that the partitions were created
 - Create a file system on each of the partitions created